ALaurian/Marionette-Framework/README.md

 The use of goto statements in the code is not a recommended coding practice as it can make the code difficult to understand and maintain.
 However, in this particular case, the goto statements were used to replicate a state machine.
 The UiPath ReFramework is based on a state machine design pattern, which involves transitioning between different states based on input and output events.
 The use of goto statements was a deliberate choice to mimic this state machine design pattern in C# code.

+## How to get started with the Marionette Framework

+To get started with the Marionette Framework, follow these steps:

+1. Clone or download the C#.NET port of the UiPath ReFramework from the repository.

+2. Open the solution file in your preferred IDE.

+3. In the `Data` folder, edit the `Config.xlsx` file to set the required configuration settings for your workflow.

+4. In the `Data` folder, edit the `Settings.json` file to set the required sensitive data, such as the login credentials for the database and the transaction data type.

+5. In the `QueueItemTemplate.json` file, define the structure of your SQL database to implement the queue item object.

+6. Implement your workflow by editing the `Process` workflow in the `Framework` folder and adding new workflows in the `Workflows` folder.

+7. Build and run your workflow by starting the `Main` function in the `Main.cs` file.

+8. Test and debug your workflow, and iterate on it as necessary.